 |NAVFAC Base||--||6.4 mi.
 Northwest of Central Governors Harbour|

-Do you want to spend part of your vacation outside?
+Do you hope to spend more of your vacation time out in the fresh air?
 You might be happy to find out that the area has a popular nature preserve available.

 |Leon Levy Native Plant Preserve||Nature Sanctuary/Wildlife Reserve||2.0 mi.
 East of Central Governors Harbour||Eleuthera|